 - If you make a mistake, fix it.
 There is no need to call out your error to the bully.

 - Don’t complain about your company, supervisor, or job to coworkers.
 You don’t want to give the bully something to use against you later.

 - Always be cautious with office email because you never know if something might be forwarded to a person who can use your communication against you.

 If you work in a cubicle, be respectful but firm.
 Bullies often like to invade personal space.
 Never allow a bully to watch over your shoulder as you work because they are looking for something to use against you.
 Stop what you are doing, turn and face the bully, and ask what they need.
 If they don't take the hint, state with calm authority that they need to leave so you can get back to work.

 Never fight or argue with bullies.
 They have practiced their bulldozing skills, and you aren’t likely to win.
-Instead, establish office relationships and surround yourself with other team players.
+Instead, establish office relationships with other good employees and surround yourself with other team players.
 Bullies prefer to go after a loner rather than a group of dedicated employees who work well together.

 Working for a Bully